Timothy W. Moore

-Following several years as a patrol officer, Moore has been a detective for nearly two and half decades, working a wide range of detective assignments.
-He began in the Property Crimes Bureau then Airport Investigations Unit and Property Management Bureau.
+Following several years as a patrol officer, Moore was a City of Phoenix Police Detective for nearly two and half decades, working a wide range of detective assignments.
+He worked the Property Crimes Bureau, Airport Investigations Unit and Property Management Bureau.
 He was assigned to the Family Investigations Bureau—Assaults Unit, Violent Crimes Bureau—Homicide Detail, before an appointment as a Court Liaison to the Maricopa County Attorney’s Office.
-He was then selected to work in the Laboratory Services Bureau, was the Administrative Detective in the Reserve Division and is currently assigned to the Violent Crimes Bureau’s—Crime Gun Intelligence Squad.
+He was selected to work in the Laboratory Services Bureau, and then the Administrative Detective in the Reserve Division.
+His final assignment was in the Violent Crimes Bureau’s—Crime Gun Intelligence Squad.

 Moore has a Bachelor’s Degree in Public Administration.
 He has taught Crime Scene Management, Collection and Preservation of Evidence, Interview and Interrogation Techniques along with Crime Scene Photography, Specialized Crimes and Death Investigation at the Arizona Law Enforcement Academy (ALEA) in Phoenix.

-Moore is a Board member at the Phoenix Police Museum as well as the Desert Sleuths Chapter of the Sister’s in Crime.
-He belongs to the Fraternal Order of Police Phoenix Lodge #2, The Phoenix Law Enforcement Association (PLEA) and The International Police Association (IPA).
+Moore is a Board member at the Phoenix Police Museum as well as the Desert Sleuths Chapter of the Sister’s in Crime and the Fraternal Order of Police Phoenix Lodge #2.
+The International Police Association (IPA).
 He is also a long standing member of the Arizona Historical Society.

-Moore has been married to his wife, Laurie, for 29 years and they have two grown daughters.
+Moore has been married to his wife, Laurie, for over 30 years and they have two grown daughters.

 Clark Lohr grew up on a remote farm and ranch in Montana.
 Most of his friends were old men who told good stories.
 Although Lohr has been thrown off of horses and thrown out of bars, most of his life has been urban and mundane.
 He writes crime stories, and focuses specifically on “current border noir.”